Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

+\kf{Where $p_{\theta}(\xx_i)$ is the neural network prediction of the input and $p_{\theta}(\xx_i + \rr^a)$ is the neural network prediction of the adversarial input}.
 Basically, it minimizes an isotropic divergence $D$ between the probability output $p_{\theta}(\xx_i + \rr^a)$ and $p_{\theta}(\xx_i)$.
-A sound choice for $D$ can be the Kullback-Leibler (KL) divergence. $R_{\text{AR}}$ can be seen as a (negative) measure of local smoothness , or also as a Local Lipschitz constant in the $\varepsilon$ neighborhood of $\xx_i$ with respect to the metric $D$, hence a measure of complexity of the function. $R_{AR}$ promotes local uniformity in the predictions without {using the potentially noisy label $\yy_i$}: therefore, it reduces the influence of noisy labels, since it is {computed from the} prediction $p_{\theta}(\xx_i)$ that can be correct when the true label is not. $R_{\text{AR}}$ shares strong similarities with the Virtual Adversarial Training (VAT) from~\citet{VATMiayto2016}, at the notable exception that we do not consider a semi-supervised learning problem and that we regularize on the labeled training {positions $\xx_i$}, where VAT is applied on unlabeled samples.
+A sound choice for $D$ can be the Kullback-Leibler (KL) divergence. $R_{\text{AR}}$ can be seen as a (negative) measure of local smoothness, or also as a local Lipschitz constant in the $\varepsilon$ neighborhood of $\xx_i$ with respect to the metric $D$, hence a measure of complexity of the function. $R_{AR}$ promotes local uniformity in the predictions without {using the potentially noisy label $\yy_i$}: therefore, it reduces the influence of noisy labels, since it is {computed from the} prediction $p_{\theta}(\xx_i)$ that can be correct when the true label is not. $R_{\text{AR}}$ shares strong similarities with Virtual Adversarial Training (VAT) \cite{VATMiayto2016}, at the notable exception that we do not consider a semi-supervised learning problem and that we regularize on the labeled training {positions $\xx_i$}, where VAT is applied on unlabeled samples.

-It can be shown (proof in the supplementary material~\ref{suppl:KL}) that this regularization acts as a label smoothing technique: \begin{lemma} Let $D$ be the Kullback-Leibler divergence.
-Let $\epsilon = \frac{\beta}{\beta+1} \in [0,1[$.
+It can be shown (proof in the supplementary material 1) that this regularization acts as a label smoothing technique: \begin{proposition} Let $D$ be the Kullback-Leibler divergence.
+Let $\gamma = \frac{\beta}{\beta+1} \in [0,1[$.
 Let $\yy_i^a = p_{\theta}(\xx_i+ \rr_i^a)$ be the predicted (smooth) adversarial label.
 Let $H$ be the entropy.
-The regularized learning problem $L_{tot}(\xx_i,\yy_i,p_{\theta})$ is equivalent to : \end{lemma} This leads to the following interpretation: instead of learning over the exact label or over a mix between the exact label and the network prediction, we learn over an interpolation with the adversarial label, while maximizing the entropy of the adversarial label (i.e. blurring the boundaries of the classifier).
-Related developments can be found in adversarial label smoothing (ALS)~\citep{Shafahi2018LabelSA,Goibert2019}, which aims at providing robustness against adversarial attacks.
+The regularized learning problem $L_{tot}(\xx_i,\yy_i,p_{\theta})$ is equivalent to : \end{proposition} This leads to the following interpretation: instead of learning over the exact label or over a mix between the exact label and the network prediction, we learn over an interpolation between the data $\yy_i$ and the adversarial label $\yy_i^a$, while maximizing the entropy of the adversarial label (i.e. blurring the boundaries of the classifier).
+Related developments can be found in adversarial label smoothing (ALS)~\cite{Shafahi2018LabelSA,Goibert2019}, which aims at providing robustness against adversarial attacks.